PySimpleGUI/PySimpleGUI/docs/cookbook.md

 #### 35 lines of code

 That's what the window definition, creation, display and get values ultimately ended up being when you remove the blank lines above.
-Try displaying 13 seperate "GUI Widgets" in any of the GUI frameworks.
+Try displaying 13 separate "GUI Widgets" in any of the GUI frameworks.
 There's $20 waiting for the person that can code up the same window in under 35 lines of Python code using tkinter, WxPython, or Qt.
 For compactness, it's difficult to beat PySimpleGUI simply because the PySimpleGUI code is running a ton of "boilerplate" code on your behalf.

 -------------